-26.2.10 Transportation Services
+28.2.10 Transportation Services

 The Department contracts with the Kentucky Transportation Cabinet, Office of Transportation Delivery to provide non-emergency medical transportation (NEMT) services to select Medicaid Enrollees.
 NEMT services do not include emergency ambulance and non-emergency ambulance stretcher services.
-The Contractor will make enrollees aware of how to access NEMT services.
 The Contractor shall contract with providers of transportation of an emergency nature, including emergency ambulance and ambulance stretcher services.

-26.2.11 Charitable Providers
+28.2.11 Charitable Providers